yousefelassal/quote-cron/README.md

 > Don't talk about what you have done or what you are going to do.

 > The world is afflicted by death and decay.
 But the wise do not grieve, having realized the nature of the world.

+> If you lose today, win tomorrow.
+In this never-ending spirit of challenge is the heart of a victor.